ZeroDark-0/Zero-offline/README.md

 - 👀 I’m interested in ...Gamedevelopment and 2D art and 3D modelling
 - 🌱 I’m currently learning ...
 C++, C#, Python, DSA, Blender, Unity
 - 💞️ I’m looking to collaborate on ...
 Game Development
 - 📫 How to reach me ...
-Discord(Boldness) and Github
+Discord and Github
 - ⚡ Fun fact: ...I am working on the codes for a linf time but still can't get through it

 <!---